-Romaine Salad with a Creamy Roasted Garlic Dressing is for the little dinosaur in all of us.
-At least, those who like to eat leaves.
-It’s rich, crunchy, and a delicious way to get some more salad into your daily or weekly routine.
+Are you looking for a Caesar salad dressing alternative?
+This creamy roasted garlic dressing I used on my romaine salad is for the little dinosaur in all of us.
+The salad became more rich, crunchy, and a delicious way to get some more salad into your daily or weekly routine.

 I like to eat a lot of leaves myself.